Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 - *cleaned_dataset* is the dataset after cleaning (after the *clean_data* function).

 - *predictions* is the predictions of the model.
-Here, it is the return of my *predict_baseline* function.
+In this pipeline, it will be the output of my *predict_baseline* function.
+Each pipeline will create its own *prediction* data node hence `scope=Scope.PIPELINE`.

 ```python
 ## Remaining data nodes